 The ultimate Hollywood diva with a reputation for being ‘difficult’, Faye Dunaway will also go down in the anals of history as one of the sexiest, sassiest, style icons of her time…

 The opposite of submissive and pleasing, Dunaway was known for her intelligence, cutting asides and those impossibly high cheekbones.
-And my goodness did she look could in clothes!
+And my goodness did she look good in clothes!
 Especially hats.
-Her beret from her break-out role in Bonnie and Clyde (1967) for which she received an Oscar nod at the age of 27, is to this day a source of inspiration and a must-know fashion references for any budding fashionista.
+That beret from her break-out role in Bonnie and Clyde (1967) for which she received an Oscar nod at the age of 27, is to this day a source of inspiration and a must-know fashion references for any budding fashionista.

 Dunaway’s mesmerising on-screen presence in The Thomas Crown Affair (1968), Chinatown (1974) and her Oscar winning performance in Network (1976) earned her critical acclaim and elite fashion status.
 Her inner steel and imprenetrable confidence giving her an edge in the style stakes.